wneessen/go-mail-website/README.md

+> [!CAUTION]
+> This repository has been archived.
+The go-mail website is now hosted in the [go-mail Wiki](https://github.com/wneessen/go-mail/wiki).

 # go-mail-website

 This is the documentation website for the [go-mail](https://github.com/wneessen/go-mail) library.
 The website is built with [Hugo](https://gohugo.io/) and uses the brilliant